 Contractor: Dean L Witcher Inc.

 Description: The building faces west and is a three-level block style structure.
-The building is set into a slope, so that the rough random-coursed Minnesota granite of the lower floor disappears at the rear elevation.
+The building is located on landscaped grounds in the center of the city and is set into a slope, so that the rough random-coursed Minnesota granite of the lower floor disappears at the rear elevation.
 The upper floors are smooth white concrete with regular window pattern 18 bays across and 7 deep, set off by narrow fins that rise to a wide, vertically scored band.
 Inside, a unique feature is the open spiral staircase in the center lobby, and a mock rotunda beneath a bright skylight.
 The building was formerly the courthouse until 2008.

 Note: The first courthouse was built in 1881.
 The previous courthouse was designed by Kinney & Detweiler and constructed in 1900 at a cost of $90,000.

 County Justice Center – Crookston

 Location: 816 Marin Avenue / Old Highway 75